-These mint and rose lollipops are surprisingly easy to make.
+These mint and rose lollipops are surprisingly easy to make, with just a few ingredients.
 They’re a wonderful DIY food gift or Valentine’s present.

 They look so pretty and are perfect wedding favours or as a foodie gift for a loved one at Valentine’s day.